 Heating System Goldilocks – Is Yours Too Big, Too Small or Just Right?

 When it comes to home heating in Massachusetts, most people don’t think about the size of their heating system.
-The equipment is just there, and is expected to keep their homes comfortable.
+The equipment is just there, and it’s expected to keep their homes comfortable.
 But the size of the heating system is the key to cost-effectively keeping your home at a comfortable temperature.
 Contrary to popular belief, the measurements of the heating system don’t convey its power.
 What actually matters is the volume of a system’s heat energy, but we’ll get more into that later.
 First, let’s cover the basics.

-Let’s determine how much heat you need, first.
-A home in Florida is going to need a lot less warmth – and so a “smaller” furnace or boiler—than one up here in Massachusetts.
-The country is broken up into Climate Zones just for this reason – they take into consideration the differences in seasonal temperatures.
-Massachusetts is Zone 4, with an estimated need of 40–50 BTUs per square foot.
+Let’s determine how much heat you need.
+A home in Florida is going to need a lot less warmth3and so a “smaller” furnace or boiler—than one up here in Massachusetts.
+The country is broken up into Climate Zones just for this reason.
+They take into consideration the differences in seasonal temperatures.
+Massachusetts is Zone 4, with an estimated need for 40–50 BTUs per square foot.
 Where you fall on that range is determined by how well insulated your home is.
 If your home is 2,200 square feet, you need a heating system that will output between 88,000 and 110,000 BTUs.

-A BTU – or British Thermal Unit is the amount of heat necessary to raise 1 pound of water 1 degree Fahrenheit.
+A BTU (British Thermal Unit) is the amount of heat necessary to raise 1 pound of water 1 degree Fahrenheit.
 Your boiler or furnace has a BTU input value, which refers to the energy consumed while it’s running.
 That’s the fuel you’re paying for!
 That number is probably somewhere between 50,000 and 120,000.